eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     - In any case, User details registered by the Wallet Provider will not be included in the WUA.
 They are strictly for use by the Wallet Provider only.

-For successful EUDI Wallet Unit activation, the following trust relations are established:
+For successful Wallet Unit activation, the following trust relations are established:

-1. The EUDI Wallet Instance authenticates the EUDI Wallet Provider, meaning that the Wallet Instance is sure that it is dealing with the genuine Wallet Provider who provided it to the User.
+1. The Wallet Instance authenticates the Wallet Provider, meaning that the Wallet Instance is sure that it is dealing with the genuine Wallet Provider who provided it to the User.

-2. The EUDI Wallet Provider authenticates the EUDI Wallet Instance.
-This means that the EUDI Wallet Provider is sure that the Wallet Instance is indeed a true instance of their EUDI Wallet Solution, and not a fake app.
+2. The Wallet Provider authenticates the Wallet Instance.
+This means that the Wallet Provider is sure that the Wallet Instance is indeed a true instance of their Wallet Solution, and not a fake app.

 Both trust relationships are the responsibility of the Wallet Provider.
 The ARF does not specify how these trust relationships can be satisfied.